praxis/praxis/reference/request-life-cycle.md

 The request enters the Action stage at the point when the controller action is invoked.
 This is the stage where the application will do its logic.

 ## Response Stage (`:response`)

-The Response stage is entered when the control returns from the controller action.
+The Response stage is going to *always* be invoked, even when any of the previous pipeline stages have decided to shortcut the cycle.
+This is done to give the application a chance to catch and possibly modify the logic involved in returning the response to the user, even when it is an error response.
+In the normal, non-error case however, the Response stage is entered when the control returns from the controller action stage.

 The responsibility of this action is to inspect the returned value (usually a response instance) and perform the necessary steps to unpack it and send it back to the client.

+Note that any of the around, before or after filters in any other stage will immediately shortcut the pipeline to this `:response` stage.
+Therefore, you should never assume that your filters around your actions are always going to be successfully executed by the time the `:response` stage code is invoked.
+For example, if there is a `before :action` filter that sets the current user into the request object, do not assume that this user will be correctly set when the response stage executes, as previous `before :action` filter might have sortcut the cycle first.

 ## Hooking Into the Request Life Cycle